WoltLab/docs.woltlab.com/docs/package_pip_template.md

 Add templates for frontend pages and forms by providing an archive containing the template files.

-{% include callout.html content="You cannot overwrite templates provided by other packages." type="warning" %}
+!!! warning "You cannot overwrite templates provided by other packages."

 This package installation plugin behaves exactly like the [acpTemplate package installation plugin](package_pip_acp-template.md) except for installing frontend templates instead of backend/acp templates.